occlum/occlum/README.md

 ## How to Build?

-### Prerequisite
+### Dependencies

-Occlum depends on [Baidu Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk/) and [Intel SGX SDK](https://github.com/intel/linux-sgx/).

-Rust SGX SDK is included as a Git submodule of this project, which can be automatically downloaded by using project's Makefile.
-Currently, we're using version 1.0.4 of Rust SGX SDK, which in turn depends on Rust nightly-2018-10-01.
-So, make sure you have Rust installed and use this version as the default.

-Intel SGX SDK has to be installed separately.
-We have tested with Intel SGX SDK v2.3.1.
-Note that it must be modified slightly to work with Rust SGX SDK.
-The patch can be found [here](https://github.com/baidu/rust-sgx-sdk/blob/af441e3c9143a8c1d04dbbc544142adc8e35f73e/dockerfile/patch).
+Occlum LibOS has several *explicit* and *implicit* dependencies: the former ones must be installed manually, while the latter ones are downloaded and compiled automatically via Makefile.

+Explicit dependencies are listed below:

+   1. [Occlum's fork of Intel SGX SDK](https://github.com/occlum/linux-sgx/tree/for_occlum).
+See [README.md](https://github.com/occlum/linux-sgx/blob/for_occlum/README.md) for how to compile and install.
+   1. [Occlum's fork of LLVM toolchain](https://github.com/occlum/llvm/tree/for_occlum).
+See [README.occlum.md](https://github.com/occlum/llvm/blob/for_occlum/README.occlum.md) for how to compile and install.
+   1. [Occlum's fork of musl libc](https://github.com/occlum/musl/tree/for_occlum).
+See [INSTALL](https://github.com/occlum/musl/blob/for_occlum/INSTALL) for how to compile and install.
+   1. [enable_rdfsbase kernel module](https://github.com/occlum/enable_rdfsbase), which enables rdfsbase instruction and its friends.
+See [README.md](https://github.com/occlum/enable_rdfsbase/blob/master/README.md) for how to compile and install.
+   1. [Rust programming language](https://www.rust-lang.org/).
+We have tested with Rust nightly-2018-10-01.
+Other versions of Rust may or may not work.

+Implicit dependencies are managed by Git with [.gitmodules](https://github.com/occlum/libos/blob/master/.gitmodules) and compiled with Makefile.
+The most important implicit dependency is [Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk).
+After downloading Occlum LibOS project, run the following command to set up the implicit dependecies:

+    cd path/to/occlum/libos
+    make submodule

 ### Compile

-The first time to compile the project, there are some dependencies must be first downloaded.
-To do this, run the following commands

-    cd path/to/occlum-libos
-    make submodule

-Then, compile the project with the following commands
+Then, compile the project and run tests with the following commands

-    cd src/
+    cd path/to/occlum/libos
     make

-### Run tests

-Build and run all tests with the following commands

     make test

 ## How to Use?